Banking Act of 1935: Legislation

 On February 5, 1935, the "Administration banking bill", as it was initially titled, was given to the House Committee on Banking and Currency.
-It passed the House (271-110) very quickly and with all main points intact.
+There was strong public demand for reform, including multiple plans for a federally owned and operated central bank.
+The bill passed the House (271-110) very quickly and with all main points intact.

 In the Senate, the bill faced stiffer criticism, specifically from Carter Glass.
 The main sticking point was who was to have the most control, the bankers or the politicians.
 The bill that eventually passed the Senate was a compromise.
 The Act was signed into law by Franklin D. Roosevelt on August 23, 1935.